volpatto/simple_pybind_example/README.md

 > "- Oh!
 I don't use conda!
 I even don't know how to use it.
 Wait, I even don't know what is conda!
 What could I do?"

 Well, no problem.
-Be sure that you have the following things are installed in the system (or anything you prefer rather than `conda env`s):
+Be sure that you have the following things properly installed in your system (or anything you prefer rather than `conda env`s):

 * clangdev >=6.0 (I use `clang` compiler here, but things *should* work OK with `g++` as well)
 * cmake